 Chris Elsom (Bb) A native of Bristol, I have lived in Birmingham since 2001.
 I played in a clarinet quartet for 20 years but when that disbanded I was grateful for the opportunity to join the Bournville Clarinet Choir as one of the founder members.
 The interesting and varied repertoire of the choir, together with the guidance of our Music Director has done a lot to help develop my playing and I really enjoy being part of the ensemble.
 I retired in 2017 after 35 years working as a civil and structural engineer, and now spend my spare time playing clarinet and recorder and working with my wife on our garden and allotment.
 In 2018 our garden was one of group in the Bournville area that opened for charity as part of the National Garden Scheme.

-David Parkes (Contra Bass) The third Brummie in the group!
-I was introduced to music at an early age by being taken to Gilbert and Sullivan Operetta rehearsals by my parents.
+David Parkes (Contra Bass) I was introduced to music at an early age by being taken to Gilbert and Sullivan Operetta rehearsals by my parents.
 I studied piano, clarinet, some organ and sang in Choirs until after University when opportunities dried up and work and family life took over.
 However, I have returned to playing in later life and enjoy it even more.
 When not playing I ride cycles and motorcycles.

 Helen Clegg (Bb) I used to play in orchestras in Nottingham when I was younger and also play the piano.
 But since starting work found it harder to find opportunities to play and so am really happy I found the Bournville Clarinet Choir.
 I love it because it helps take my mind off everything else, as I have quite a busy job.